ronbarrantes/ts-boilerplate/README.md

 # TypeScript Boilerplate

-This has a VERY basic boilerplate with a nice little package.json ready to run
+This has a VERY basic boilerplate with a nice little package.json

 ## How to run